cansavvy/DataTrail_ReOrg/docs/no_toc/01_forming_questions_03_how_to_learn.md

 #### The Mindset

-To learn how to learn, it's important to know just how important your mindset is.
+Your **mindset** is very important to learning how to learn.
 Your goal should be to answer an interesting question.
 Your objective is *not* to memorize a bunch of functions.
 It's to *use those functions* to do something interesting.
 The path to accomplishing that goal may be circuitous.
 You may take a few steps backward and experience a setback or two before moving forward.
 That's ok!

 ![mindset](https://docs.google.com/presentation/d/1sgE2Um0t2AhkUlPHLJDSVLTJlyTabg1gtz1ybOgO-kY/export/png?id=1sgE2Um0t2AhkUlPHLJDSVLTJlyTabg1gtz1ybOgO-kY&pageid=g3f394e96d2_0_42)